magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 Gain and loss, praise and criticism, fame and disrepute, happiness and unhappiness – this is the world.
 The person who is lost in the world has no path of escape, the world overwhelms him.
-This world follows the Law of Dhamma so we call it He who lives within the worldly dhamma is called a worldly being.
+This world follows the Law of Dhamma so we call it worldly dhamma.
+He who lives within the worldly dhamma is called a worldly being.
 He lives surrounded by confusion.

 Therefore the Buddha taught us to develop the path.
 We can divide it up into morality, concentration and wisdom.
 One should develop them to